Bringing accessible healthcare technology in low-resource environments

 Imagined specifically for primary health workers, the Vscan Access would need to be designed from the ground up in order to assess pregnancy risks early.
 And help expand the reach of quality care to mothers who need it most.

 To help turn this vision into a reality, Chemistry worked with an international and cross-functional team at GE Healthcare that spanned across India, Singapore and China.
 We were tasked with creating a simple yet powerful user experience for the Vscan Access.
-We put a human-centric approach at the core of our development process.
+In addition, we put a human-centric approach at the core of our development process.

 What We Did